WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 changes compared to SIP.
 These changes, and their motivations, are described in the sections below.

-## HBH, not E2E
+## Client-Server, not Multi-Element

-SIP was designed as an end-to-end protocol.
+SIP was designed as a complete system architecture.
 As such, it explicitly incorporates features which presume the existence of a network of elements - proxies and registrars in particular.
 SIP provides many features to facilitate this - Via headers, record-routing, and so on.

-HTTP on the other hand - is strictly a hop-by-hop technology.
+HTTP on the other hand - is strictly a client-to-server technology.
 Though it does support the notion of proxies (ala the CONNECT method for reverse proxies), the protocol is fundamentally designed to be between a client and an authoritative server.
 What happens beyond that